Tutoring

 INFORMATION FOR VENDORS

-Vendors interested in applying for the RFP can apply for on the RI Division of Purchasing website.
-See solicitation # OET22000940 on the RI Bid Board.
+Vendors interested in applying for the RFP can apply on the RI Division of Purchasing website.
+See solicitation # OET23001756 on the RI Bid Board.
 The RFP will reopen and accept new proposals on a revolving basis

 Questions related to procurement processes, or the RFP should be directed to Cheryl McGurn, Division of Purchasing: cheryl.mcgurn@purchasing.ri.gov.

 Schoolhouse.world is a platform for free virtual tutoring for students.
 Founded by Sal Khan, the founder of Khan Academy, Schoolhouse.world allows students to receive live help, build their skills, and pay it forward by becoming a tutor themselves.
-Tutoring focuses on math, SAT prep, and AP review.
+Tutoring focuses on math, science, and SAT prep.